encse/adventofcode/README.md

  upload last [part(1/2)] [answer]           Upload the answer for the selected part on the current day upload [year]/[day] [part(1/2)] [answer]   Upload the answer for the selected part on the selected year and day

+Or, you can do everything fron within VSCode:

+ Open the command Palette ('Cmd\Ctrl + Shift + P')
+ run the task ('Tasks: Run Task' command) : 'update' then Write / Debug your code for part 1. then run the task 'run part' then Write / Debug your code for part 2. then run the task 'run part'

 ```